leaflabs/libmaple/docs/source/jtag.rst

 <libmaple>`) or to flash a new bootloader.

-Note that the STM32 on the Maple has a built-in low level serial debugger which could also be used to flash bootloaders, and that the :ref:`ASSERT <language-assert>` framework allows basic debugging over a USART serial channel.
+Note that the STM32 on the Maple has a built-in low level serial debugger which could also be used to flash bootloaders, and :ref:`lang-assert` allows basic debugging over a USART serial channel.
 We expect only fairly advanced users to use this feature.

 .. contents:: Contents
    :local: